Best chainsaws 2024: top picks for power, speed, and safety features, tried and tested by experts

 ✅ You’re looking for a lightweight model: The Sun Joe 24V-X2-CS16 48-Volt IONMAX Cordless Chain Saw weighs just 11.5 lbs.
 As well as being lightweight and easy to operate, it’s also very compact if you’re limited on storage.

-✅ You’re on a budget: Sold around the $200 mark, this battery-powered chainsaw is very affordable and includes two batteries.
+✅ You’re on a budget: At around $200, this battery-powered chainsaw is very affordable and includes two batteries.

 ✅ You’re a beginner: The chainsaw is easy to set up and use.
-All it takes is adding the batteries, and then the oil, before pulling two triggers.
+All you need to do is add the batteries and oil before pulling two triggers.
 It also has a chain brake as an essential safety mechanism.

 Don't buy it if: